bigpigeon/toyorm/README.md

 #### Where condition

+affective update/find/delete operation

+**usage**

-where will clean old conditions and make new condition
+where will clean old conditions and make new one

     brick.Where(<expr>, <Key>, [value])